Bella Hadid Is Reportedly ‘Hurt’ By The Weeknd’s Relationship With Selena Gomez

 “It’s new and nothing serious yet,” the Gomez source added.

-Bella Hadid and The Weeknd began dating about 2 years ago and called it quits at the end of last year, weeks before they reunited on the set of the 2016 Victoria’s Secret Fashion Show.
+Bella Hadid and The Weeknd began dating about two years ago and called it quits at the end of last year, weeks before they reunited on the set of the 2016 Victoria’s Secret Fashion Show.
 During the event, Bella Hadid strutted her stuff alongside her sister, Gigi, and many other models, as her former boyfriend performed.

 Around the time of their split, a source told Us Weekly magazine that Bella Hadid’s romance with the musician came to an end due to their equally busy schedules.